infor-design/enterprise-ng/projects/ids-enterprise-ng/src/lib/datagrid/README.md

 ## Inputs

-The 'datagrid' component provides a number of options to control its behaviour, and presentation.
+The 'datagrid' component provides a number of options to control its behavior, and presentation.

 | Name | Description |
 | --- | --- |